borozky/wda-a2/README.md

 #### Additional notes
 - For its-client system you may submit as many tickets as you like
 - For its-admin system, you may register as many times as you want.
 You will be assigned as a helpdesk by default.
-You can change you role later (to technician levels 1, 2 or 3)
+You can change your role later (to technician levels 1, 2 or 3)

 #### Available admins
 - someone@email.com, password: firebase